GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP01/README.md

 The results below use a grid size of 10cm.

 Below we compare the modelled and analytical time-series at two sites in the model domain.
-The model compares very well with the analytical solution, and minor deviations can be reduced by refining the mesh.
+The model compares very well with the analytical solution.
+The gap in the analytical solution corresponds to drying at that site.
+Minor deviations between the numerical and analytical solutions can be reduced by refining the mesh.

 ![Figure 1: Comparison of modelled and analytical time-series at two sites](Model-vs-data-at-two-sites_rk2.png)